Huegoxaga/notes/os/macos.md

 ### GateKeeper

-- Disable GateKeeper, `sudo spctl --master-disable`
+- Disable GateKeeper, `sudo spctl --master-disable` to open applications from any sources without warnings
 - `sudo xattr -d com.apple.quarantine <PathToApp>` remove quarantine flag of the app when system failed to open it and suggest the app is damaged

 ## Xcode Command Line Tools